This is demo store. No orders will be fulfilled.

 LEARN: 1.
 What Are Native Bees?

-Hole-nesting bees are gentle, solitary, easy to raise, and fun to watch bees who help us double or triple our food.
+Native bees are gentle, easy to raise, and fun to watch bees who help us double or triple our food yield.
+Raising native bees in your gardens, farms, and orchards creates much-needed habitat for pollinators.

 European honey bees have become a vital part of our agriculture and we are concerned with their ever-increasing host of problems due to stress, pests, diseases, and habitat changes.
 While the Save the Bees campaign searches for answers, Crown Bees is optimistic and offers an easy solution: gardeners can raise hole-nesting bees to help relieve the honey bee.